 In the athletic arena, Stanford students have enjoyed tremendous success as well.
 Stanford fields teams in 35 Division I varsity sports.
-Of Stanford's 95 NCAA team titles, 79 have been captured since 1980, placing Stanford at the top among the nation's most titlewinning schools during that time.
-In 2007-08, Stanford won two national championships in women's cross country and women's synchronized swimming, and won the Directors' Cup, emblematic of the top overall athletic program in the country, for the 14th consecutive year.
+Of Stanford's 94 NCAA team titles, 77 have been captured since 1980, placing Stanford at the top among the nation's most title-winning schools during that time.
+In 2006-07, Stanford won two NCAA team titles in women's cross country and men's golf, and won the Director's Cup, emblematic of the top overall athletic program in the country, for the 13th consecutive year.
 In 1999-2000, Stanford became the first school in Pac-10 history to win conference championships in football, men's basketball, and baseball in the same year.
-Athletic success has reached beyond The Farm, as well, with 48 Stanford athletes and coaches taking part in the 2008 Olympics in Beijing.
+Athletic success has reached beyond The Farm, as well, with 43 Stanford athletes and coaches taking part in the 2004 Olympics in Athens.
+The Cardinal affiliates won 17 medals in Greece with three gold, seven silver and seven bronze.
+Over the last four summer Olympiads, Stanford athletes and coaches have won a combined 64 medals.
 Intramural and club sports are also popular; over 1,000 students take part in the club sports program, while participation in the intramural program has reached 9,000 with many active in more than one sport.

 Stanford graduates can be found in an extraordinary variety of places: in space (Sally Ride, '73, Ph.D.
 '78, was the first American woman in space); on the news (Ted Koppel, M.A.
-'62, created the successful program Nightline); Broadway (David Henry Hwang, '79, received a Tony Award for his celebrated work, M. Butterfly); in San Francisco live theater (Carey Perloff, '80, artistic director of the American Conservatory Theater); at the helm of major corporations (Scott McNealy, '80, founded Sun Microsystems, and Chih-yuan (Jerry) Yang, '94, and David Filo, '90, founded Yahoo); and on the U.S. Supreme Court (two Stanford graduates, Anthony Kennedy, '58, and Stephen Breyer, '59, currently sit on the high court; Sandra Day O'Connor, '50, J.D.
-'52, recently retired from the high court, and William Rehnquist, '48, J.D.'52, served until his death in 2005).
+'62, created the successful program Nightline); off-Broadway (David Henry Hwang, '79, received a Tony Award for his celebrated work, M. Butterfly); in San Francisco live theater (Carey Perloff, '80, artistic director of the American Conservatory Theater); at the helm of major corporations (Scott McNealy, '80, founded Sun Microsystems, and Chih-yuan (Jerry) Yang, '94, and David Filo, '90, founded Yahoo); and on the U.S. Supreme Court (two Stanford graduates, Anthony Kennedy, '58 and Stephen Breyer, '59, currently sit on the high court; Sandra Day O'Connor, '50, J.D.
+'52, recently retired from the high court and William Rehnquist, '48, J.D.'52 served until his death in 2005).